LukeNeedle/blogo/README.md

 - `Date`: The date of the post.
 Must be in the format `YYYY-MM-DD HH:MM`.
 - `Draft`: Whether the post is a draft or not.
 Must be `true` or `false`.
 - `Layout`: The layout of the post.
 For now, only `post` is available.
-- `NostrUrl`: The url to the Nostr content.
-If set to `0` it will disable the posting of that article to Nostr even if Nostr publishing is enabled.

 ### About page